-When did you start to feel self conscious that emotion wasn't boyish?
+When did you start to feel self-conscious that emotion wasn't boyish?

 Do you think that harmed your development?

-I think switching off emotionally was very negative for both me and the people around me.
+I think switching off emotionally was very negative for both myself and the people around me.
 You’re emotionally poor as a result and you lack that connection with the people around you.
 The greatest things in my life that make life really wonderful come from those connections with people.
-So to have a way of being that is really distant and you don't really share yourself is a really sad thing. it makes you a lot more lonely in an unnoticeable way.
+So to have a way of being that is really distant and you don't really share yourself is a really sad thing.
+It makes you a lot more lonely in an unnoticeable way.